calaway/backend-curriculum-site/module3/lessons/building_an_api.md

 ActionController::RoutingError: uninitialized constant Api
 ```

 This tells us that our API request is looking for a controller called Api.
 A controller is just a special type of class located under `/app/controllers`.
 In our case it will be under `/app/controllers/api/v1`.
-So let's create it!
+So let's create the controller!

 ```sh
 $ mkdir -p app/controllers/api/v1